elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 ## Users

-In this section, you can add user access like a google doc.
+In this section, you can add users and give them access like a google doc.
 Remember how last class my `poggies-cool-shop.great-site.net` crashed when we all tried to access it at the same time and my account was later suspended?
 Ya, you can avoid situations like that :^)

 ## Exercise ❤️